allardjun/interviewScheduler/README.md

 ## Wishlist/todo

-* Create campus zones so the student schedules minimize walking.
+* [x] Create campus zones so the student schedules minimize walking.
+* Campus zones use a number code.
+Switch to meaningful names
+* Issue with multi-space names like Rodriguez Verdugo